 Concert Council...is comprised of four concert producing organizations: Pop Entertainment (355-7733), Ebony Productions (355-9267), Mariah Productions (353-4604), and Showcase Jazz (355-7675).
-These groups sponsor concerts by nationally known artists.
-Located on third floor of the MSU Union.
+These groups sponsor concerts by national and local artists.
+Located on third and fourth floors, MSU Union.

-Film Council...
-Classic Films presents a wide selection of American and European films, shown Friday and Saturday, starting at 7:00 p.m. when classes are in session.
+Film Council...Classic Films presents a wide selection of American and European films, shown Friday and Saturday, starting at 7:00 p.m. when classes are in session.
 Located in 443 MSU Union.
 Film information and office, 353-5255.

-Performing Arts Council... presents music, dance, and experimental theatrical performances produced by students.
+Council for Performing Arts...presents music, dance, and experimental theatrical performances produced by students.
 Located in Room 326 MSU Union, 353-5255.

-Public Service Council...consists of four racial/ethnic groups: Asian Pacific American Student Organization (APASO), Coalition of Hispanic Students for Progressive Action (CHISPA), North American Indian Student Organization (NAISO) and Office of Black Affairs (OBA).
-These groups have been established to serve the needs and interests of all groups and individuals within their constituencies.
+Public Service Council...consists of four racial/ethnic groups: Asian Pacific American Student Organization (APASO), Black Student Alliance (BSA), Coalition of Hispanic Students for Progressive Action (CHISPA), and North American Indian Student Organization (NAISO).
+These groups have been established to serve the needs and interests of all groups and individuals within their constituencies, Call 353-5255 for information.

+Speakers Council...The Great Issues Lecture Series presents a wide spectrum of speakers on topics of current concern in our society.
+Located in 443 MSU Union, 353-5255.

+Special Projects...includes the MSU Homecoming Committee (326 MSU Union) and the Cross Cultural Committee (441 MSU Union).
 Call 353-5255 for information.

-Speakers Council...
-The Great Issues Lecture Series presents a wide spectrum of speakers on topics of current concern in our society.
-Located in 326 MSU Union, 353-5255.

-Special Projects...includes the MSU Homecoming Committee.
-Call 353-5255 for information.

 Student Union Programming Council...plans programs within the MSU Union for the entire University community.
-Included are the annual College Bowl competition, dinner theater, arts and crafts fairs, and an Elizabethan Music Fest.
-Located in Room 320 MSU Union, 353-5255.
+Included are the annual College Bowl competition and informational and entertaining noontime events in the Union main lounge most Wednesdays and Fridays throughout the term.
+Located in Room 320 MSU Union, 355-3355.

 Travel Council...provides information to students on low-cost transportation during holiday periods; sponsors special trips.
-Information may be obtained at 353-5255, 325 MSU Union.
+Information may be obtained at 353-5255, 441 MSU Union.
 The ASMSU Funding Board is responsible for the allocation of student tax dollars to registered student organizations, major governing groups, and organized living units.